 Many had a lot to say and the comments and private messages were insightful.
 I then set about researching more and over the Christmas period I ended up writing a 15,000 word report.
 However, rather than publish the report, I decided to add more value by including case studies and to turn it into a book.

 Can you tell me more about the problem you’re writing about?

 Cyber security is an amazing industry.
 It’s so much to offer, is well paid, future-proofed and it needs to thrive.
-This book is being written because it will help to solve 3 challenges that the cyber security industry is struggling to overcome right now:
+This book is being written because it will help to solve the three challenges that the cyber security industry has right now: